aristanetworks/avd/docs/howto/inventory_organisation/README.md

 ### When to Think About Inventory Organisation

-- When adding a second data centre to an existing single-DC fabric
+- When adding a second data center to an existing single-DC fabric
 - When a single `group_vars/all.yml` file has grown beyond a few hundred lines
 - When multiple teams need to manage different parts of the same inventory
 - When you want to reuse common settings (default interfaces, BGP policies) across groups